 Education is the foundation for progress.
-We need to build a global citizenry fluent in the issues of species loss and aware of the unprecedented threat species are facing across the planet.
-We need to empower everyone with the knowledge to act in defense of environmental protection.
-Nature's gift to our planet are the millions of species that we know and love, and the many more that we have still to discover.
-Unfortunately, human beings have irrevocably altered the balance of nature and the world is facing the greatest rate of extinction it has seen since we lost the dinosaurs more than 60 million years ago.
-But unlike the fate of the dinosaurs, the rapid extinction of species in our world today is the result of human activity.
-Developing activities are leading to the global destruction or rapid reduction of populations of plants and wildlife.
-Species are going extinct, and habitats are shrinking.
-Biodiversity, or the variety of living things in a given place - whether in a small stream, a desert, a forest, the oceans, or the entire planet - is falling faster than ever before.
-If this problem continues, it will have an overall negative impact on the capacity of the planet to sustain life, including that of humans.
-The causes are many: deforestation, habitat loss, poaching, unsustainable agriculture, pollution, pesticides, and climate change to name a few, and the impacts are far-reaching.
-If we do not act now, bringing about mass extinction may be humanity's most enduring legacy.
+We need to build a global citizenry fluent in the issues of plastic pollution and aware of the unprecedented threat it poses to our planet.
+We need to empower everyone with the knowledge to act in defense of the environment and their own health and well being.
+From poisoning and injuring marine life to disrupting human hormones, from littering our beaches and landscapes to clogging our waste streams and landfills, the exponential growth of plastics is now threatening the survival of our planet.
+In response, Earth Day Network (EDN) is positioning Earth Day 2018 to be a pivotal moment in fundamentally changing the human attitude and behavior concerning plastics and catalyzing a significant reduction in plastic pollution.
+Earth Day Network's strategy to End Plastic Pollution has the following goals: - inform, mobilize and help activate citizens across the globe to demand governments and corporations control and diminish plastic pollution; and, - to support institutions and individuals to take personal responsibility for plastic pollution by choosing to reject, reduce, reuse and recycle plastics.
+Over the next three years, Earth Day Network will leverage the platform of Earth Day (April 22) 2018 and the growing excitement around the 50th Anniversary of Earth Day in 2020 to engage key actors, constituencies and influencers.
+We will mobilize our global network of NGO's and grassroots organizations, campus youth, mayors and other local elected leaders, faith leaders, artists and athletes, and primary and secondary students and teachers to build a world of educated consumers, voters and activists of all ages who understand the environmental and health consequences of using plastics.
 Environmental education leads to an internalization of environmental values.
 A world inspired by environmental values will take local, regional, and global actions to safeguard the Earth and its inhabitants.
 Earth Day Network believes that grassroots activism is the best way to build a world literate in climate and environmental science.
-With this toolkit, you will be able to organize an Environmental Teach-In for your local community.
-TEACH-IN n. a series of lectures and discussions on a subject of public interest focused on taking action History of the Environmental Teach-In A teach-in is similar to a general educational gathering on any complicated issue, usually an issue involving issues or problem of importance to society.
+With this toolkit, you will be able to organize an Environmental Teach-In to bring environmental values and expertise to your community.
+TEACH-IN n. a series of lectures and discussions on a subject of public interest History of the Environmental Teach-In A teach-in is similar to a general educational gathering on any complicated issue, usually problems of importance to society.
 The main difference between a teach-in and a seminar is the refusal to limit the discussion to a strict academic scope.
 Teach-ins are meant to be practical, participatory, and oriented toward action.
 While they include experts lecturing on the area of their expertise, discussion and questions from the audience are welcome and at the core of the methodology.
 Concerned citizens from all walks of life deployed teach-ins at the first Earth Day in 1970.
-Around the USA, they gathered to learn the facts about environmental degradation happening around them.
+Around the United States, they gathered to learn the facts about environmental degradation happening around them.
 Earth Day teach-ins helped educate and mobilize citizens across America to demand that Congress act to protect the environment.
 Ultimately, this activism led to the landmark Clean Air Act, Clean Water Act, and other groundbreaking legislative accomplishments.